SAI KUNG TOWN AND SAI KUNG COUNTRY PARK

 GETTING TO SAI KUNG

-(i) MTR KWUN TONG LINE to Choi Hung MTR Station then from station exit C1 take Green Minibus 1A (24 hour service approx every 3-5 mins – journey time about 25 mins) to Sai Kung Minibus Station (next to the harbour side).
+(i) MTR to Choi Hung MTR Station then from station exit C2 take Green Minibus 1A (24 hour service approx every 3-5 mins – journey time about 25 mins) to Sai Kung Minibus Station (next to the promenade).
+KMB Bus 92 (see below), also stops outside exit C2 of Choi Hung MTR Station.

-(ii) MTR KWUN TONG LINE to Diamond Hill MTR Station then KMB bus service 92 (approx every 12/20 mins – journey time about 40 mins) to Sai Kung Bus Terminus (next to harbour side).
+(ii) MTR to Diamond Hill MTR Station then KMB bus service 92 (approx every 12/20 mins – journey time about 40 mins) to Sai Kung Bus Terminus (next to promenade).

-(iii) MTR TSEUNG KWAN O LINE OR KWUN TONG LINE to Tiu Keng Leng MTR Station then from Tiu Keng Leng Public Transport Interchange (under the station) take NWFB bus service 792M (every 20 mins – journey time approx 40 mins) to Sai Kung Bus Terminus (next to the harbour side).
+(iii) MTR to Tseung Kwan O MTR Station or Tiu Keng Leng MTR Station, then from the bus terminus at either of these stations, take NWFB bus service 792M (every 20 mins – journey time approx 40 mins) to Sai Kung Bus Terminus (next to the promenade).

 SAI KUNG COUNTRY PARK